Clandeboye massacre

 The Clandeboye massacre in 1574 was a massacre of the O'Neills of Lower Clandeboye by the English forces of Walter Devereux, 1st Earl of Essex.
 It took place during an attempted English colonisation of Ulster as part of the Tudor conquest of Ireland.
 The Lord of Lower Clandeboye, Sir Brian McPhelim O'Neill, had violently opposed these attempts at colonisation.
 O'Neill would invite Lord Essex to parley at his castle in Belfast; however, at the end of the feast, the English forces turned on the O'Neills and killed up to 200 of them including women and children.
-Essex ordered that O'Neill, his wife and brother to be seized and executed for treason and for opposing the plantations.
+Essex ordered that O'Neill, his wife and brother be seized and executed for treason and for opposing the plantations.

 Background

 Sir Brian McPhelim O'Neill (Irish: Sir Brian mac Feidhlimidh Ó Néill) claimed the title of Lord of Lower Clandeboye, a túath or Gaelic territory in the province of Ulster in the north of Ireland.
 Lower Clandeboye covered a large part of what later became County Antrim in the east of Ulster.
 This claim was backed up against rival claimants by his acknowledgment as ruler by the Crown and he had been knighted in 1568 for service to the Crown.

-In 1571, however, Queen Elizabeth I authorised a privately-funded plantation (colonisation) of eastern Ulster, and privately granted large portions of both Lower and Upper Clandeboye to two Englishmen: Sir Thomas Smith and The 1st Earl of Essex.
+In 1571, however, Queen Elizabeth I authorised a privately funded plantation (colonisation) of eastern Ulster, and privately granted large portions of both Lower and Upper Clandeboye to two Englishmen: Sir Thomas Smith and The 1st Earl of Essex.
 Smith and a band of colonists (or "adventurers") landed on the Ards Peninsula in 1572 and attempted to build a colony, but were thwarted by O'Neill, who set about razing buildings in the area to deny them shelter.

 In 1573, Lord Essex landed in Carrickfergus with another band of colonists and 1,200 soldiers.
 They too met opposition from O'Neill and made little headway.
 Essex seized some of O'Neill's cattle and there were small skirmishes.
 O'Neill and other Irish lords "shrewdly asserted" that Essex was acting of his own will and that his actions were not backed by the Queen.
 In October 1574, Essex wrote to the Queen that "since this people have refused your mercy, and taken upon them wilful war and rebellion, I trust to be the instrument, under you, to punish their breach of faith".